w3c/yml2vocab/README.md

   - `property`: blocks of a property definitions.
 For each property the `id` key defines the property name (no prefix should be used here); possible superproperties are defined in the by the `upper_value` as a single term, or as a sequence of terms.
 The domain and range classes can also be provided as a single term, or as a sequence of terms, through the `domain` and `range` keys, respectively.

-    The `range` column may also use the (single) `IRI` (or `URL`) term instead of class references.
+    The `range` key may also use the (single) `IRI` (or `URL`) term instead of class references.
 This keyword denotes a property that has no explicit range, but whose objects are expected to be IRI references.
 The generated vocabulary annotates these properties as belonging to the `owl:ObjectProperty` class, which is the term reserved for properties whose objects are not supposed to be literals.

+    The `dataset` key can also be set to a boolean value.
+This key only influences the generated JSON-LD `@context`: if the value is `true`, the JSON-LD `@container` is set to the `@graph` value for the property, signalling that the value refers to a _dataset_ (or _graph_).
+See the [JSON-LD Specification](https://www.w3.org/TR/json-ld/#graph-containers) for further details.

   - `individual`: blocks of definitions of individuals, i.e., a single resources defined in the vocabulary.
-For each individual the `id` key defines the property name (no prefix should be used here); the possible types are defined in the column `upper_value` as a single term, or a sequence of terms.
+For each individual the `id` key defines the property name (no prefix should be used here); the possible types are defined in the block for `upper_value` as a single term, or a sequence of terms.

 There are some examples in the [example directory on github](https://github.com/w3c/yml2vocab/tree/main/example) that illustrate all of these terms.